A lot of people are baffled by Mulholland Dr., and they have a right to be.

 This is arguably the only part of the movie where Diane’s imagination is clearly delineated from her actual life using something like the ordinary tools of movie-making to indicate to the audience what was fact and what was illusion.
 Perversely, Lynch demonstrates that he is perfectly able to show the difference, but mysteriously hasn’t chosen to when we needed clues as to which part of the film to take as actually having happened.

 You might also notice that although this would seem to be a clean-cut daydream sequence, it isn’t entirely.
 When Diane stops thinking of Camilla and we go back to reality, Diane has jumped into the position taken by Camilla – a small nod to the issues of identity Lynch evokes almost inevitably in his movies.

-The point of looking at this scene isn’t to provide a key to MULHOLLAND DRIVE, but merely to point to one of the reasons it’s endured as a fascinating film: By applying enough of the ethos of ordinary narrative film without ever really committing to it, MULHOLLAND DRIVE is somewhere between being merely a sequence of provocative pictures with no intrinsic meaning and being a comprehensible work of fiction.
+The point of looking at this scene isn’t to provide a key to Mulholland Dr., but merely to point to one of the reasons it’s endured as a fascinating film: By applying enough of the ethos of ordinary narrative film without ever really committing to it, Mulholland Dr. is somewhere between being merely a sequence of provocative pictures with no intrinsic meaning and being a comprehensible work of fiction.
 With one leg in both camps, the movie – the work – is less filmic language and more filmic art, in large part because one of its primary effects is to make you conscious of the difference.

-Maybe that’s the most compelling paradox of MULHOLLAND DRIVE: It’s a film that could merit a sentence that begins by talking about “ontological ambiguity” and ends mentioning “profound emotion.”
+Maybe that’s the most compelling paradox of Mulholland Dr.: It’s a film that could merit a sentence that begins by talking about “ontological ambiguity” and ends mentioning “profound emotion.”